iluvjava/Maths/Notebook 2.0/AMATH 503/Legendre Polynomials.md

 Where, we want the solutions to be bounded on the $\pm 1$.

-**There is a relation between The Eigenfunctions we found for the Sphere problem, AND the general solution of the Legendre Eqn solutions.** Recall that $m\in \mathbb{Z}$.
+**There is a relation between The Eigen-functions we found for the Sphere problem, AND the general solution of the Legendre Eqn solutions.** Recall that $m\in \mathbb{Z}$.

 And, after solving the equation, the solutions we found that satisfies the boundary is: